-Trailing in the polls, Trump enlists his administration, and co-opts the government, to bolster his reelection
+Trailing in the polls, Trump enlists his administration and co-opts the government to bolster his reelection

 Meanwhile, Cabinet members have stumped for Trump while appearing in their official capacity.
 In October, Agriculture Secretary Sonny Perdue was cited by the Office of Special Counsel, a federal watchdog agency, for violating the Hatch Act by advocating for the president during an official trip to North Carolina.
 Education Secretary Betsy DeVos is being investigated by the same office for taking aim at Biden during a Fox News interview.

 O’Brien recently traveled to battleground areas of Minnesota and Wisconsin to talk up the Trump administration’s support for local mining and defense contractors.
-Pompeo spoke to a Texas megachurch, addressed the Wisconsin legislature, and made virtual remarks to a Florida conservative antiabortion group.
+Pompeo spoke to a Texas megachurch, addressed the Wisconsin legislature and made virtual remarks to a Florida conservative antiabortion group.

 Environmental Protection Agency Administrator Andrew Wheeler spent 40 days this year on trips to swing states on government business, compared with just 10 days visiting non-swing states, according to a report from E & E News.